TinaLee-prog/project_02/README.md

-# PersonalProfileWebpage
+# Personal Profile Webpage
-Welcome to my personal profile webpage
+Welcome to my personal profile webpage.
 This is a space where I highlight several of my featured project demos.